AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 ----------

 Ada includes support for containers (such as vectors and sets) in its standard library.
 This section presents an introduction to the topic.
-An exhaustive overview is out-of-scope for this section.
 For a list of all containers available in Ada, please refer to Appendix B.

 Vectors
 ~~~~~~~